rgrinberg/opium/README.cpp.md

 ## Documentation

+For the API documentation:

 - Read [the hosted documentation for the latest version][hosted-docs].
 - Build and view the docs for version installed locally using [`odig`][odig]:
   `odig doc opium`.

+For examples of idiomatic usage, see the [./examples directory](./examples) and the simple examples below.

 [hosted-docs]: https://rgrinberg.github.io/opium/
 [odig]: https://github.com/b0-system/odig